VirtualGL/buildscripts/README.txt

 Build Environment: OS X
 -----------------------

-OS X 10.6 (Snow Leopard) or later required
+OS X 10.7 (Lion) or later required

 Xcode 4.3.x (available at https://developer.apple.com/downloads --
 Apple ID required.)
 The build scripts need this in order to produce VirtualGL binaries that are backward compatible with OS X 10.5.
 Xcode should be installed under /Applications/Xcode43.app.
-NOTE:  Although Xcode43.app can't be run on Snow Leopard, the build scripts can still use the SDKs contained within it.

-If using OS X 10.7 or later as a build platform, then XQuartz must be installed (XQuartz provides the X11 headers and link libraries.)
+XQuartz must be installed (XQuartz provides the X11 headers and link libraries.)

 CMake should be installed somewhere in the PATH.
 The version in MacPorts (http://www.MacPorts.org) works, or just install the CMake application from